 - Music & Movement

 The great thing about your child learning from home is that the schedule is flexible.
 If it is a nice day, or a learning opportunity appears, it is a great time to take advantage of it!
-If you find yourself looking for learning activities or resources, check out this blog on Virtual Learning or these SPARK Resources.
+If you find yourself looking for learning activities or resources, check out these SPARK Resources.

 While this is an unprecedented time that is full of uncertainties, be sure to dedicate some time to have fun.
 This a great chance for your children to learn some skills in ways they couldn’t at school.
 So, take this time to make learning opportunities out of mundane, everyday tasks.
 For example: